leeford/MSGraphAPIGUI/README.md

 # MSGraphAPIGUI
 PowerShell GUI for MS Graph API

 *Note: This script is provided 'as-is' without any warranty or support.
-Use of this script is at your own risk and I accept no responisiblity for any damage caused.*
+Use of this script is at your own risk and I accept no responsibility for any damage caused.*

 ## DESCRIPTION